YoungCereal/homegear-miscellaneous-modules/README.md

 ### For Google Traffic ( Beta )

 You Need a  API Manager https://console.developers.google.com/apis/ From Google to get Traffic Data.
+One Key only Works once Per Day but you can use Two or More Keys for Different Routes.